trezzuri/erpnext-docs/docs/en/accounts/bank-account.md

 ### 3.2 Account Details

-For reference, the following details about a Bank Account can be stored in ERPNext:
+For reference, the following details about a Bank Account can be stored in SOMA:

 * IBAN